List of M*A*S*H characters: Walter "Radar" O'Reilly

 Radar frequently looks to the doctors for advice, and increasingly regards Henry Blake and then Sherman Potter as father figures, having lost his elderly father at a young age.
-Radar is also one of the very few people Hawkeye Pierce has ever saluted (an event that occurred after Radar was wounded during a trip to Seoul and was given a Purple Heart and when he leaves to go home), showing just how much Pierce respects him.
-Radar is briefly promoted to Second Lieutenant as the result of a poker game debt ("Lt.
-Radar O'Reilly") but soon returns to Corporal after discovering that life as a commissioned officer is more complicated than he had originally thought.
+Radar is also one of the very few people Hawkeye Pierce has ever saluted (an event that occurred after Radar was wounded during a trip to Seoul and was given a Purple Heart, and again when he leaves to go home), showing just how much Pierce respects him.
+Radar is briefly promoted to Second Lieutenant as the result of a poker game debt, but soon returns to the ranks after discovering that life as a commissioned officer is more complicated than he had originally thought.
+Radar was also briefly "promoted" to the made-up rank of Corporal-Captain by Hawkeye in the two-part episode "Welcome to Korea".

 Radar appeared in every episode of the show's first three seasons.
-After season three, doing the series had become a strain on the actor's family life, and he had his contract changed to limit his appearances to 13 episodes per season out of the usual 24.
+After season five, doing the series had become a strain on the actor's family life, and he had his contract changed to limit his appearances to 13 episodes per season out of the usual 24.
 By season seven, Burghoff started experiencing burnout and decided it was time to quit; he finished season seven, then returned the next season for a two-part farewell episode titled "Good-Bye Radar" in which Radar was granted a hardship discharge after the death of his Uncle Ed to help on the family farm, which he accepted after being satisfied that Klinger could adequately replace him.

 Radar left his teddy bear behind on Hawkeye's bunk as a parting gift and symbol of his maturity.
 (In the final regular episode of the series titled "As Time Goes By", Radar's teddy bear is put into the unit's time capsule to symbolize the soldiers who arrived as boys and left as men.)

+He appears offscreen in the Season 9 episode "The Foresight Saga".
+Colonel Potter receives a letter from Radar in which he says all is going just fine in Ottumwa.
+A phone call to him, answered by Radar's mother, reveals the truth: the farm is not doing well; Radar cannot afford to hire help; and he has had to take a second job in order to meet the mortgage.
+The 4077th helps him by having Radar sponsor a Korean refugee who is a great farmer to go to America and work for him.

 In 1984, Burghoff guest-starred in two episodes of AfterMASH as Radar, now living on the family farm in Iowa.
 These appearances led to W*A*L*T*E*R, a television pilot for a proposed spin-off series.